oldestlivingboy/assets/clubhouse/clubs/pirate-club/description.markdown

 “It’s better to be a pirate than join the navy.”
 – Steve Jobs

-“It’s [time] to be all puffy and devil-may-care.”
+“I don’t want to be a pirate!”
-– Kramer
+– Jerry Seinfeld